DianaHoefels/photobooth-app/README.md

 #### Frontend
 * Use Reactjs (`create-react-app` is a good starter)
 * SPA that follows [this figma](https://www.figma.com/file/XeFkEaGnk30P96om1217P7/Face-Recognition-Gallery-App?node-id=0%3A1)
-* In the gallery, we only show the cropped image found by the face recognizer
+* In the gallery, we only show the cropped image found by the backend
 * Error handling:
     - if there is no face, show some nice error message to the user
     - files should only support `.jpg` format with a max file size of `5MB`